thomas051083/psd-psw/_pswlf-2020/1b-occ1.md

       <b>How do you identify different stakeholders in your project?</b>
       <br>14 October 2020, 11.00am - 12.30pm | Platform: Zoom
       <br>
-      <br>How to conduct stakeholder analysis in project scoping
+      <br>How to conduct stakeholder analysis in project scoping.
       <br>
       <br>Learning Outcomes:
-      <br> 1) Be introduced to stakeholder analysis.
+      <br> Be introduced to stakeholder analysis.
-      <br> 2) Know who to engage with in order to achieve successful implementation of their projects/policies.
+      <br> Know who to engage with in order to achieve successful implementation of their projects/policies.
-      <br> 3) Learn about defining the project scope.
+      <br> Learn about defining the project scope.
            <br>
       <a href="https://www.eventbrite.sg/e/how-do-you-identify-different-stakeholders-in-your-project-tickets-117753073613">Click here to register.</a>
     </td>